nikita-olechko/Algorithmic-Trading-In-Python/README.md

 Far be it from me to tell you how to model your data.
 However, a simple linear model framework using sci-kit learn is available in models/relative_price_change.py.
 You can see how parameters are added to base data, and how those parameters are used to model the next price change using a linear model.

 More importantly, in liveTest_relative_price_change you can see how to directly implement your model into operating on live market data.
 This can then be directly translated into a trading strategy.
+Note that it is designed for separate models for individual tickers, I.E. "relative_price_change_XOM.pkl" is unique to the ticker "XOM".

 # Contact Me